Yumeng2022/pm566-project/Midterm/README.md

 Provisional counts of deaths by the month the deaths occurred, by age group, sex, and race/ethnicity, for select underlying causes of death for 2020-2021.
 Final data are provided for 2019.
-The dataset also includes monthly provisional counts of death for COVID-19, coded to ICD-10 code U07.1 as an underlying or multiple cause of death.
+The dataset also includes monthly provisional counts of death for COVID-19, as an underlying or multiple cause of death.

 ``` r
 if (!file.exists("deaths.csv")) {